 In-depth study of issues related to women's and gender studies in the Hispanic world, focusing on matriarchy, marianismo, machismo and the complex juxtaposition of cultural traditions and progressive movements that challenge the hierarchy of power.
 Taught in Spanish.
-Prerequisite: SPAN 203 or SPAN 204, Placement exam or POI.
+Prerequisite: SPAN 203 or SPAN 204, placement exam or permission of instructor.
 Offered occasionally.
 (3 sem. hrs.)